ogc1231/puzzle-pyramid/README.md

     - Add more levels to make a longer game

 - More Items in Shop
-    - Any additional notes about this feature.
+    - Add items in shop to used in the pyramid

 - More Bosses
-    - Add Anubis endgame boss and mini bosses
+    - Add Anubis endgame boss and more mini bosses

 - Checkpoints/Save Game feature
     - So player can return later without losing progress